 The chiles grown in the Hatch Valley are world-famous for their taste and quality.
 The chile is the state vegetable for New Mexico and you may have heard “Red or Green?” which is the official New Mexico state question.
 Hatch offers both.
 The town is small, but there are plenty of stores/stands to buy all types of chile products.

 I spoke with a farmer at the Hatch Chile Market getting the scoop on all things chile, and she also recommended Sparky's as the best place to try a green chile cheeseburger, plus they have delicious bbq as well.
 If nothing else, they are very fun to visit, they have tons of retro signs and memorabilia in and around the store, we saw some very cool stuff!

 I had the opportunity to interview another Hatch chile farmer and that post will be up on the blog soon.

 Travel tip: If you take NM-185 back to Las Cruces you will see tons of pecan trees and have the opportunity to purchase some as well.

 Visit Old Mesilla

-Mesilla is a tiny town with big history situated right next to Las Cruces.
+Mesilla is a tiny town with a big history situated right next to Las Cruces.
 It was literally 3 minutes away from the RV park we stayed in.
 Mesilla was the last Mexican town to be taken over by the US after many years of back and forth.
-It’s got deep cowboy history with visits from Billy the Kid, Pancho Villa and more, probably because it was at the crossroads of two stagecoach routes (robbery anyone…), and it was known for its cantinas and festivals, nothing cowboys like better.
+It's got deep cowboy history with visits from Billy the Kid, Pancho Villa, and more, probably because it was at the crossroads of two stagecoach routes (robbery anyone…), and it was known for its cantinas and festivals, nothing cowboys like better.

 During the Civil War is was both Confederate and Yankee, which must have made for some real identity crisis!